rzqllh/OfficeNinjaDimmer/README.md

 The favicon updates too.
 From across the room, no one can tell the difference.

 ### Decoy Tabs
-Configure which tabs open when you trigger panic mode.
-Options include:
+Configure which tabs open when you trigger panic mode:

+**Built-in Options:**
 - Google Docs
 - Google Sheets
 - Gmail
 - Google Calendar
 - Google Drive

+**Custom Decoys:**
+Add any URL as a decoy in the Options page — perfect for your company's intranet, Slack, or other work tools.

 When you press the Boss Key, these tabs open in the background, creating an instant alibi.